https://indianmasterminds.com

 For those who have followed her career, this gesture feels entirely in character.
 A 2017-batch IAS officer of the Maharashtra cadre, Dr Mittali Sethi has consistently blended empathy with innovation.
 Before arriving in Nandurbar, she served in Gadchiroli — a remote, tribal-dominated and Left-affected district — where she earned widespread recognition for improving maternal and child health.

-Her initiative to establish a breast-milk bank at Gadchiroli’s district hospital was hailed as a model for tribal regions.
+She also became an ambassador of breast-milk donation when she started the practice at Nagpur.
 The idea was simple yet transformative: collect and store breast milk to ensure that malnourished and pre-term infants of mothers unable to lactate could still receive essential nutrition.
 The project, executed with local women’s participation, saved lives and inspired replication elsewhere.

 Her sensitive approach to public administration later won her the Award for Best Practices in Governance, conferred by the Indian Institute of Public Administration (IIPA), for her community-driven innovations in health and education.
 Those who worked with her describe her as “firm yet approachable” — a rare mix of discipline and warmth.